namantam1/x86-assembly/README.md

 > `multiplier` and `address_Or_offset` both must be constant, while the other two must be registers.
 If any of the pieces are left out, it is just substituted with zero.

-We can access data in different ways.
+You can access data in different ways.

 1. __Immediate mode:__ This is the simplest mode in which data to access is embedded in the instruction itself.
 Example:
    ```asm
    movl $0, %eax
    ```

-   This load register %eax with a value of 0. `$` indicates we want to use immediate mode addressing.
+   This load register %eax with a value of 0. `$` indicates you want to use immediate mode addressing.

 1. __Register addressing mode:__ In this instruction contains a register to access, rather than a memory location.
 Example:
    ```asm